-Choose the right one for you, depending on whether you are VAT registered or not and it will open in google sheets for you to take a copy:
+Choose the right one for you.
+This will depend on whether you are VAT registered or not and it will open in Google Sheets for you to take a copy:

 You should only charge for VAT and show VAT if you are VAT registered.

 Now you have your Limited Company invoice download, you’ll need to customise it so it’s right for your brand and business.

 Step 1: Add Your Details